About PixelsTools

 Have feedback, found a bug, or want to suggest a new tool?
 We read every message and genuinely use feedback to decide what to build next.

-You can reach us at pixelstools.online.
+You can reach us via the contact page or directly at pixelstools.online@gmail.com.
 We typically respond within 1–2 business days.

-PixelsTools is an independent project.
+PixelsTools is an independent project built and maintained by Moheen Ahmad Khan.
 We are not affiliated with Adobe, Google, or any other company whose products may be mentioned for comparison purposes.